Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Background

-In this work, we focus on gradient-boosted trees and aim to minimize the memory footprint of the ensemble during the training process, while simultaneously ensuring a good model fit and compact model size.
+In this work, we focus on gradient-boosted trees{.
+For subsequent deployments, our} aim is to minimize the memory footprint of the ensemble during the training process, while simultaneously ensuring a good model fit and compact model size.
 We extend the work of \citet{cegb_Peter_2017} by defining suitable feature costs that aim at reducing the bits required to encode feature indices.
 We also introduce a corresponding cost regularizer for split thresholds and leaf values, and provide a specialized encoding for the induced binary trees.
 Moreover, our memory layout includes global threshold arrays shared by all learners.